Juniper/ansible-junos-stdlib/ansible-junos-awx/README.md

 1. `PROJECT_DATA_DIR` : Provide absolute path to directory where the ansible projects reside.If the directory is not present Makefile will create the path.
 2. `AWX_TASK_TAG`: Mention the awx_task tag to be installed.For available versions refer [Dockerhub](https://hub.docker.com/r/ansible/awx_task/tags/).
 3. `POSTGRES_DATA_DIR`: Provide absolute path to postgres directory.If the directory is not present Makefile will create the path and create folders required for postgres to run.
-4. `ANSIBLE_JUNOS_VERSION`: Mention the junipernetworks.devices version to be installed.By default, it installs the latest version.
+4. `ANSIBLE_JUNOS_VERSION`: Mention the juniper.junos version to be installed.By default, it installs the latest version.
 5. `HOST_FILE`: Provide the absolute path to the host file.This option can be only used if PROJECT_DATA_DIR is mentioned.
 By default, it doesnot load any host file.Please ensure that a unique INVENTORY_NAME is mentioned to avoid errors e.g Hosts.
 6. `INVENTORY_NAME`: The name of the inventory to which HOST_FILE is to be loaded.